auth0/docs/articles/quickstart/webapp/nodejs/02-user-profile.md

 ---
 title: User Profile
-description: This tutorial demonstrates how to fetch and update user profile information
+description: This tutorial demonstrates how to fetch and update user profile information.
 budicon: 292
 github:
   path: 02-User-Profile